 Larry Holcomb is the founder and director of Urban Nations Outreach.
 He has been involved with urban outreach and community development for more than 30 years.
-He has served in urban neighborhoods of Alabama, California and New York as an office manager, youth leader, community organizer, school teacher, pastor, church planter, and as a denominational leader.
+He has served in urban neighborhoods of Alabama, New Jersey, California and New York as an office manager, youth leader, community organizer, school teacher, pastor, church planter, and as a denominational leader.
 Larry has served the New York community in various ways for the past 25 years.... serving on local Queens community and school boards, volunteering in local little leagues, helping with local youth programs, and establishing the South Asian Community Center in Jackson Heights and the West African Center in Brooklyn.

 He has also helped many local NYC churches to reach out to their neighborhood by establishing their own local outreach to immigrants.
 Larry and his wife Linda live in the Queens section of New York City.
 He is a frequent guest speaker at conferences , colleges, and churches across the country.